-Respondent subpoenas that broadly request a certified or recognized union's records, including communications between the union and its members, have been revoked to protect the bargaining process.
-See Berbiglia, Inc., 233 NLRB 1476, 1495 (1977) (quashing the respondent employer's subpoena duces tecum seeking various union records, including communications between the union and its members regarding the reasons for their strike, because "requiring the Union to open its files to Respondent would be inconsistent with and subversive of the very essence of collective bargaining and the quasi-fiduciary relationship between a union and its members," and because "[i]f collective bargaining is to work, the parties must be able to formulate their positions and devise their strategies without fear of exposure"); and Champ Corp., 291 NLRB 803, 817 (1988) (citing Berbiglia, as well as the subpoena's overbreadth and facial deficiency, as grounds for revoking a respondent subpoena seeking all union notes or other records describing or recording collective-bargaining sessions), enfd.
-933 F.2d 688 (9th Cir.
-1990), cert. denied, 502 U.S. 957 (1991).
+Communications between the union and employees.
+Employer subpoenas that broadly request a certified or recognized union's records, including communications between the union and its members, have been revoked to protect the bargaining process.
+See Berbiglia, Inc., 233 NLRB 1476, 1495 (1977).
+In that case, the General Counsel alleged that the respondent employer had violated Section 8(a)(3) of the Act by failing to properly reinstate employees following an unfair labor practice strike.
+Hoping to show that the strike, which occurred following failed contract negotiations, was an economic rather than unfair labor practice strike, the employer served a subpoena duces tecum on the union seeking a wide-ranging examination of the union's records, including communications between the union and its members and with other unions, persons, associations or organizations in correspondence or in meetings, that related to or tended to show the reasons for a strike.
+The ALJ, however, revoked the subpoena, stating:

+[R]equiring the Union to open its files to Respondent would be inconsistent with and subversive of the very essence of collective bargaining and the quasifiduciary relationship between a union and its members.
+If collective bargaining is to work, the parties must be able to formulate their positions and devise their strategies without fear of exposure.

+The employer thereafter filed exceptions, but the Board summarily affirmed the ALJ's rulings.

-See also, with respect to grievance-arbitration proceedings, Cook Paint and Varnish Co., 258 NLRB 1230 (1981) (employer violated 8(a)(1) by demanding, prior to an arbitration hearing over an employee's discharge, that the union steward disclose the substance of his conversations with the discharged employee and to produce his notes about the matter, as the union steward had the conversations with the employee and took the notes in his representational capacity, and compelling disclosure would "manifestly restrain[] employees in their willingness to candidly discuss matters with their chosen, statutory representatives").
+See also Cook Paint and Varnish Co., 258 NLRB 1230 (1981) (employer violated 8(a)(1) by demanding, prior to an arbitration hearing over an employee's discharge, that the union steward disclose the substance of his conversations with the discharged employee and to produce his notes about the matter, as the union steward had the conversations with the employee and took the notes in his representational capacity, and compelling disclosure would "manifestly restrain[] employees in their willingness to candidly discuss matters with their chosen, statutory representatives").